 Dun & Bradstreet implemented a land-fill free program at our Center Valley, PA, office effective October 2011, in which the trash is transported to an Energy from Waste (EfW) plant where it is incinerated and the energy is transmitted to the energy grid.

 Pest control and janitorial services use environmental safe products.

 - Dun & Bradstreet participates in an Alternate Workplace program in which 14% of our work force in the United States works from their home.
 This program is sustainable in that our employees do not have to travel to the office.
-This program reduces overall energy consumption.
+This program reduces overall energy consumption and carbon emissions.